surifirstpin/biplus_documentation/docs/README.md

 ## Turn Your Insights into Actions
-Acubi provides single,Integrated Enterprise Analytics Platform By Delivering Faster and better insights for the Whole Business, Regardless any action or industry.
+Acubi provides single, Integrated Enterprise Analytics Platform by delivering faster and better insights for the Whole Business, Regardless any action or industry.

+## Turn Data into Opportunity

 >Why Bi+ ? </font> </h2>